Home - Feline Diabetes

 Backed by research

 This site is run entirely by volunteers, not medical professionals.
 We’re here to share support—not to replace your vet.
 Always consult a licensed veterinarian when making treatment decisions.
 But if you’re looking for reassurance, shared experience, or just someone who understands what you’re going through, you’ll find it here.
 The guidance you’ll find here is grounded in science.
-Our core practices follow the American Animal Hospital Association (AAHA) Diabetes Management Guidelines and are informed by research like the landmark Rand & Romp study, which demonstrated the effectiveness of home monitoring and other methods we follow.
+Our core practices follow the American Animal Hospital Association (AAHA) Diabetes Management Guidelines and are informed by research like the landmark Rand & Roomp study, which demonstrated the effectiveness of home monitoring and other methods we follow.